2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### Remove a fax from the inbox folder

-This API allows you to delete an old fax message.
+Delete an old fax message.
 For privacy reasons, this may be useful if you wish to remove all evidence of a previously received inbound fax.

 > DELETE /v2/accounts/{ACCOUNT_ID}/faxes/inbox/{FAX_ID}